Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 It has often been said that one of the most important steps on our spiritual journey is the liberation from our childhood religion.

-While this is a scary statement for parents or spiritual leaders, it is true in the same way that every parent longs for their children to ultimately surpass elementary educational and disciplinary structures to achieve thier own unique, creative mastery.
+While this is a scary statement for parents or spiritual leaders, it is true in the same way that every parent longs for their children to ultimately surpass elementary educational and disciplinary structures to achieve their own unique, creative mastery.

 Liberation from our childhood religions does not mean that we necessarily leave them behind.
 We can still identify with them as long as they are useful.
 However the true and ultimate security that cannot be faked or substituted comes from direct personal experience with and knowledge of God.

 Religions are often good.
 They are often useful.
 They are often necessary to provide the disciplinary structure, starting point, and basic practices of spiritual life.

-Yet they also often grow corrupted and harden into stifling forms of false authority, control, and rigid structures that actually _prevent_ people from experientially understanding and embodying what it means to draw into ever closer personal relationship with God.
+Yet they also often grow corrupted and harden into stifling forms of false authority, corruption, control, and rigid structures that actually _prevent_ people from experientially understanding and embodying what it means to draw into ever closer personal relationship with God.

 Jesus spoke to this when he railed at the religious leaders and teachers of his day, saying